slerman12/Help-me/Philosophy/Fire.md

 It still reads like tragedy.
 -->

+If the fire is hot enough, as in magnesium fires, then you need something really dry, that isn't water or CO2, like copper, to separate the reactants from the oxygen frenzying it.
+In that case, water can actually fuel it.
+Though in fires like that, water doesn't come into the picture and we're just dealing with magnesium and all of the pollution needed to get it burning to such a hot degree.
+Unless, for example, that temperature were reached by the energy of the sun, whose hydrogens "fuse" into helium, or by the rupture of the atom e.g. uranium or plutonium as in the controlled atomic bomb power of nuclear fission, combined sometimes with fusion as in the hydrogen bomb, or man-induced fusion: via the use of deuterium ("heavy water").
+That is, water with one extra neutron, whose, and I say this with caution, knife-cut can act a bit like electron energy in causing some disarray, if misused — that, a far deviation from the innocent days of nature.

 > "Well, there are other kinds of fires, e.g., magnesium fires, that don't need water at all."[^6]

 Those work by igniting the magnesium with some other heat source, and the magnesium molecules breaking apart the way hydrocarbon molecules would, bonding with oxygen, and releasing a hailstorm of energy in the same way as that primal fire would.